impresso/impresso-table-processing/README.md

 This repository contains the code used in Arthur Vernet's Master's Thesis on ***Automatic table detection and detection in large-scale newspaper archives***.

 It is organized as follows:
-* thesis.pdf: The thesis itself (a slightly different version from the graded one: fixed typos, modified splits and results on NLL-auto).
 * experiments: Contains code for preparing and running experiments; it should be copied on the machine where these will be ran.
 * helpers: Contains helper files.
 * letagger: Annotation GUI.